ARUSfs/DRIVERLESS/docs/fsSim.md

 Now we need to create a workspace for our project.
 To do so, in a terminal, type:
 1. `mkdir ros_ws/src`
 2. In the `ros_ws` folder type `catkin init`
-3. In the `src` folder type `git clone https://github.com/Huguet57/fssim-2021.git`
+3. In the `src` folder type `git clone https://github.com/ARUSfs/fssim_noetic_23`
+4. In the `src` folder type `git clone https://github.com/ARUSfs/DRIVERLESS`
-4. In the `fssim-2021` folder type `./update_dependencies.sh`
+5. In the `fssim_noetic_23` folder type `./update_dependencies.sh`
     1. If you get an error, try this and then try again:
         - `sudo apt-get install python3-rosdep`
         - `sudo rosdep init`
         - `rosdep update`
-5. `catkin build`
+6. `catkin build`
-6. In the `ros_ws` folder type `source devel/setup.bash`
+7. In the `ros_ws` folder type `source devel/setup.bash`
-7. To start the simulator, type `roslaunch fssim auto_fssim.launch`
+8. To start the simulator, type `roslaunch fssim auto_fssim.launch`
-    1. The first time you run this command, it will take a while to download the map.
+    1. The first time you run this command, it will take a while.
+    2. For a better experience, read the extensive [documentation](https://arusfs.github.io/DRIVERLESS/fssimConfig.html).

 ## Configure a simulation
 The basic configuration file (fssim/config/simulation.yaml) for the simulation follows the following model.
 The following parameters are collected in this: